TCF20-related disorder

 Symptoms may vary between individuals.
 Individuals with TCF20-related disorder may not have all the features and symptoms that have been listed above.

-TCF20-related disorder is a genetic condition, caused by genetic changes in the Transcription Factor 20 (TCF20) gene on Chromosome 22.
-These genetic changes may include single base changes (sequence variants), deletions and duplications of the TCF20 gene.1,2,4,6
+TCF20-related disorder is a genetic condition.
+It is caused by disease-causing genetic changes (variants) in the Transcription Factor 20 (TCF20) gene on Chromosome 22.
+These genetic variants may include single base changes (sequence variants/ a single letter changes in the genetic code), deletions, duplications.1,2,4,6 For more information on different types of genetic variants, please refer to Centre for Genetics Education: Types of genetic variation.

-Every individual has two copies (alleles) of the TCF20 gene – one on each chromosome.
-A genetic change in just one of the copies can result in TCF20-related disorder, which is an autosomal dominant condition.1
+All individuals have two copies (alleles) of the TCF20 gene – one on each chromosome that is inherited from each parent.
+TCF20-related disorder is an autosomal dominant condition, which means that having a genetic variant in just one of the TCF20 gene copies can result in TCF-20 related disorder.1

-If you would like to learn more about the inheritance and impact of TCF20-related disorder, please ask your doctor for a referral to a genetic counsellor.
+If you would like to learn more about the inheritance and impact of this condition, please ask your doctor for a referral to a genetic counsellor.
 Genetic counsellors are qualified allied health professionals who can provide information and support regarding genetic conditions and testing.
-More information about genetic counselling can be found at:
+More information on genetic counselling can be found at:

 Diagnosis